Other Birth Injuries Resulting From Medical Malpractice

 Scranton.
 Hazleton, Easton and Wilkes-Barre, Pennsylvania—Birth Trauma Lawyers

 Any of a number of possible birth injuries can be inflicted when medical professionals fail to live up to their responsibilities and commit medical malpractice.
 Birth injuries can result in serious conditions such as cerebral palsy, brachial palsy, and Erb’s palsy.
 They can also lead to other problems that often have lifelong consequences for the child and the child’s family.
-When the tragedy of a serious injury ruins the magic of childbirth for prospective parents, our Scranton, Hazleton, Easton, and Wilkes-Barre, Pennsylvania-area birth trauma lawyers and registered nurses at Foley Law Firm can help them hold negligent medical professionals responsible.
+When the tragedy of a serious injury ruins the magic of childbirth for prospective parents, our Scranton, Hazleton, Easton, and Wilkes-Barre, Pennsylvania-area birth trauma lawyers at Foley Law Firm can help them hold negligent medical professionals responsible.

 Birth Trauma Risk Factors